Yehor Soboliev

-Biography

 Early years

 Yehor Soboliev was born in Krasnodar, Russian Federation.
 At birth, he was given the surname of his father Anatoly - Zimin - who was a surgeon.
 One year after the death of his father, Yegor's mother Elena, English translator, moved to Donetsk.
 There Yegor went to primary school.

 After Yegor's mother remarried to carpenter Viktor Soboliev, she changed Yegor's last name.
-After Chernobyl catastrophe the family chose to move to Sakhalin, to the city of Chekhov.
+After the Chernobyl catastrophe, the family chose to move to Sakhalin, to the city of Chekhov.
 There Sobolev graduated from high school.
 In high school, he began to get involved in archeology.
-In 1993 he entered the Faculty of History of the Yuzhnosahalin State Pedagogical Institute.
+In 1993, he entered the Faculty of History of the Yuzhnosahalin State Pedagogical Institute.
 Due to the economic crisis, he left studies in 1995, moving to his grandmother in Ukraine, where he began to work.

+Journalism career

 Return to Ukraine

-In 1995 he started working for Donetsk newspaper "Femyda-press" first as advertising agent, then as correspondent of the newspaper in Donetsk.
-In 1995-1996 he was anchor of the program "Economic Week" on Donetsk channel "7x7".
-In 1996 he moved to Kyiv, started reporting on finance for Kyiv newspaper «City».
-In 1997-1998 he became the economic columnist of the newspaper "Vedomosti Kievskie".
+In 1995, he started working for Donetsk newspaper "Femyda-press" first as advertising agent, then as correspondent of the newspaper in Donetsk.
+In 1995–1996 he was anchor of the program "Economic Week" on Donetsk channel "7x7".
+In 1996, he moved to Kyiv, started reporting on finance for Kyiv newspaper «City».
+In 1997–1998, he became the economic columnist of the newspaper "Vedomosti Kievskie".

-In January 1998 he was invited by Ukrainian economic journalist Mikhail Kolomiets to business information agency "Ukrainian News".
+In January 1998, he was invited by Ukrainian economic journalist Mikhail Kolomiets to business information agency "Ukrainian News".
 He worked there as economic correspondent and later chief reporter later.
 After Kolomiets committed suicide in Belarus, Soboliev left the newspaper and started working as independent journalist since 2002.

-Since December 2003 he was political journalist and contributor to newspaper "Mirror of the Week" and magazine "Correspondent".
-In the summer of 2004 he was elected chairman of the Kyiv Independent Media Trade Union.
+Since December 2003, he was political journalist and contributor to newspaper "Mirror of the Week" and magazine "Correspondent".
+In the summer of 2004, he was elected chairman of the Kyiv Independent Media Trade Union.
 The union was able to initiate protests against censorship on the main TV channels, which were called 'journalistic revolution'.

-By 2003 had a residence permit in Ukraine.
+By 2003, had a residence permit in Ukraine.
 In 2004 received Ukrainian citizenship.